pablop16n/web-docs-scorer/README.md

 **quality score** = 9.32 x 0,88 = **8.2**

 This means that the previous example is a good document (**_quality_score_** = 8.2/10), that is clearly in Italian (_language_score_ = 9.9/10).
 It probably contains a considerable amount of textual data in some segments (_largest_segment_score_ = 1/1), because there is almost one 'very big segment', but it only contains 4 'big segments' (_big_segments_score_ = 0.4/1).
 For Italian we consider 'very big segments' those with more than 1208 alphabetic characters and to be considered a 'big segment' almost 302 alphabetic characters are needed.
-For more information about these scores see the [big_segments_score and largest_segments_score](https://gitlab.prompsit.com/hplt/quality-text-tagger#big_segments_score-and-largest_segments_score) and [Adaptating subscores to different languages](https://gitlab.prompsit.com/hplt/quality-text-tagger#adaptating-subscores-to-different-languages) sections.
+For more information about these scores see the [big_segments_score and largest_segments_score](#adaptating-subscores-to-different-languages) sections.

 The document does not contain enough URLs, punctuation or bad characters noise to be penalized because of it (_url_score_ = 1/1, _punctuation_score_ = 1/1, _bad_chars_score_ = 1/1).
 It contains a small excess of numbers (_numbers_score_ = 0.92/1), which could be due to the presence of a calendar present in the text: